-Strategies to avert the kind of catastrophic dementia that took the life of my mother?
+Strategies to avert the kind of catastrophic brain shrinkage that took the life of my mother?

 Are you prepared to take that big of a chance on the future welfare of your mental health, given the average general practitioner’s knowledge about the workings of the human brain can probably be traced back to three lectures attended during the first year of medical school?